core-wg/coap-pubsub/draft-ietf-core-coap-pubsub.md

 ### Subscribe {#subscribe}

-A client can subscribe to a topic-data by sending a CoAP GET request with the Observe set to '0' to subscribe to resource updates. {{!RFC7641}}.
+A client can subscribe to a topic-data by sending a CoAP GET request with the Observe set to 0 to subscribe to resource updates. {{!RFC7641}}.

-On success, the broker MUST return 2.05 (Content) notifications with the data.
+On success, the server hosting the topic-data resource MUST return 2.05 (Content) notifications with the data and the Observe Option.
+Otherwise, if no Observe Option is present the client should assume that the subscription was not successful.

 If the topic is not yet in the fully created state (see {{topic-lifecycle}}) the broker SHOULD return a response code 4.04 (Not Found).

 <!--
 TODO: After a publisher publishes to the topic-data for the first time, the topic is placed into the FULLY CREATED state.

-This is a problem, how does the broker know when to put it in fully created state if the pub/sub mechanism is happening directly btw pub and sub?
+This is a problem if the topic-data is hosted elsewhere and not in the broker, how does the broker know when to put it in fully created state if the pub/sub mechanism is happening directly btw pub and sub?

+Shall I add: The topic-data URI may link to resources that are not hosted directly by the broker as shown in {{fig-external-server}}.
+Thus subscribers would use the broker for discovery only.
 -->

-The topic-data URI may link to resources that are not hosted directly by the broker as shown in {{fig-external-server}}.
-Thus subscribers would use the broker for discovery only.

 The following response codes are defined for the Subscribe operation: